 It has been several years now since I’ve first laid eyes on the Monongahela National Forest in West Virginia.
 Ever since that first trip to Dolly Sods I have been in love with the area’s scenery.
+I’ve been itching to get back to the area for some time now, so I decided to head on out to Dolly Sods and Spruce Knob for a bit of photography!

 The Original Plan